apache/pekko/docs/src/main/paradox/typed/guide/modules.md

   version=PekkoVersion
 }

-Sharding helps to solve the problem of distributing a set of actors among members of an Akka cluster.
+Sharding helps to solve the problem of distributing a set of actors among members of an Pekko cluster.
 Sharding is a pattern that mostly used together with Persistence to balance a large set of persistent entities (backed by actors) to members of a cluster and also migrate them to other nodes when members crash or leave.